JacksonBurns/Crow/README.md

 ## What is Crow?
 Crow is a software package for retrieving, diagnosing, and presenting High Throughput Experimentation data from various instruments.

 Crow has three tabs: __Pre-Pull__, __Pull__, and __Present__. __Pre-Pull__ identifies all peaks (and their areas) present in a given data set and generates a histogram of elution times.
 This is intended to help the user decide on a retention time (and small tolerance window) for each eluate to be pulled from the instrument data.
-With the help of __Pre-Pull__, __Pull__ enables users to apidly retrieve the peak areas for large datasets and export them to an Excel file (.csv) for easy manipulation. __Present__ takes Excel files including _only_ the data to be placed in the pie charts, which can then be filtered in a variety of ways to better represent multivariate data.
+With the help of __Pre-Pull__, __Pull__ enables users to rapidly retrieve the peak areas for large datasets and export them to an Excel file (.csv) for easy manipulation. __Present__ takes Excel files including _only_ the data to be placed in the pie charts, which can then be filtered in a variety of ways to better represent multivariate data.

 Designed by Jackson Burns at the University of Delaware Donald Watson Lab in 2019, coded in Python in 2020.